A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection: Minimum Separation CCD

 \subsection{Results}

-To the best of our knowledge, the minimum separation floating-point time-of-impact root finder \cite{harmon2011IAGM} (MSRF) implemented in \cite{Libin:2019}, is the only public code supporting minimal separation queries.
-It uses the univariate formulation, which requires to find the roots of a high-order polynomial, and it is thus unstable when implemented using floating-point arithmetic.
+To the best of our knowledge, the minimum separation floating-point time-of-impact root finder~\cite{harmon2011IAGM} (MSRF) implemented in~\cite{Libin:2019}, is the only public code supporting minimal separation queries. \review{While not explicitly constructed for MSCCD, FPRF uses a distance tolerance to limit false negatives, similarly to an explicit minimum separation.
+We compare the results and performance in Appendix~\ref{app:fprf-msccd}.} \paragraph{\review{MSRF}} uses the univariate formulation, which requires to find the roots of a high-order polynomial, and it is thus unstable when implemented using floating-point arithmetic.

 Table~\ref{tab:us-vs-stiv} reports timings, false positive, and false negatives for different separation distances $d$.
 As $d$ shrinks (around $10^{-16}$) the results of our method with MSCDD coincide with the ones with $d=0$ since the separation is small.
 For these small tolerances, MSRF runs into numerical problems and the number of false negatives increases.
-Figure~\ref{fig:eps-vs-time} shows the average query time versus the separation distance $d$ for a single scene in the simulation dataset, since our method only requires to check the intersection between boxes, the runtime largely depends on the number of detected collision, and the average is only mildly affected by the choice of $d$.
+Figure~\ref{fig:eps-vs-time} shows the average query time versus the separation distance $d$ for the simulation dataset, since our method only requires to check the intersection between boxes, the running time largely depends on the number of detected collision, and the average is only mildly affected by the choice of $d$.